MulQuaBio/automarker/README.md

 Mark a set of files according to a grading structure.

 positional arguments:
-  students           A folder containing files to mark. config             A json file containing the overarching marking configuration. fileloc            The folder containing student work. outputloc          The folder within which to write output and logs.
+  students           A json file specifying students to mark. config             A json file containing the overarching marking configuration. fileloc            The folder containing student work. outputloc          The folder within which to write output and logs.